-2.5.5 PCI Express x1 slot
+2.5.5 PCI Express x1 slots

 This motherboard supports PCI Express x1 network cards, SCSI cards and other cards that comply with the PCI Express specifications.
-Refer to the figure below for the location of the slot

-2.5.6 PCI Express x16 slots

-This motherboard has three PCI Express x16 slots that support PCI Express x16 graphic cards complying with the PCI Express specifications.
 Refer to the figure below for the location of the slots.

+2.5.6 PCI Express 2.0 x16 slots

+This motherboard has two PCI Express x16 slots that support PCI Express x16 graphic cards complying with the PCI Express specifications.
+The PCI Express x16 slots support PCIe 2.0 devices.